bojann15/Parfimerija/README.md

 # Parfimerija
 A MERN e-commerce application, used to register and login user, create, update, delete, product.
 Order products, get an order history.
 Sort, filter, search and paginate products.
-Built with React, NodeJS, Express and MongoDB
+Built with React, NodeJS, Express and MongoDB.
+Frontend deployed on netlify, backend deployed on Heroku. https://parfimerija.netlify.app/

 ## Technologies